falti/dotenv-action/README.md

 ### `export-variables-prefix`

-Prefix to prepend to each environment variable when `export-variables` is set to true.
+Prefix to prepend to each environment variable name when `export-variables` is set to true.

 ### `keys-case`